 Have you ever licked your fingers at dinner because the sauce in your dish was so good?
 Ever scooped extra vegetables – especially the ones you don’t like – just because they were coated in that amazing sauce?

-Folks, that’s this Sweet & Sticky Chicken recipe!
+Folks, that’s this Sweet and Sticky Chicken recipe!
 This is the BEST sauce for baked chicken that you will ever taste!
 The combination of molasses and honey coats the chicken with a sweet and sticky sauce that you wish was slathered on almost everything, and thankfully, – it is!

 This is a hearty and filling dinner that elicits purrs of “mmm’s,” kids asking if they can have more, and husbands rubbing their bellies in delight.
+Enjoy with a side of Easy Roasted Broccoli or Sauteed Green Beans.

 I’m pretty sure the sauce alone will win you over, but just in case you need a few better reasons, it’s also: